sosper30/ece-cse474/Week1/README.md

   <img width="757" alt="Screen Shot 2023-01-01 at 11 43 23 AM (1)" src="https://user-images.githubusercontent.com/97274991/210183725-c0f8682e-50f9-4eeb-80a0-177160263e18.png">

 - We will clone your repo on Sundays mid-day (or there about).
-- For C and C++ exercises, we will replace `unit_test.c` with our own `unit_test.c` and recompile your code.
+- For C, we will test with our own `unit_test.c` and recompile your code.
 We will put our scripts up on Github (leaving out some details) for you to use and test your code.
 - <span style="color: red">It is important to name your functions and classes exactly as we specify so that the tests will compile.</span>